monadoy/monad-booking/readme.md

 |Error|Solution|
 |--|--|
 |*WIFI Error*| WIFI is unavailable for some reason.
 A simple reboot can fix the problem if it was caused by instability in the WIFI access point.
 Otherwise the device is probably set up incorrectly.
 Ensure that the WIFI is 2.4 GHz instead of 5 GHz.
 If it says *NO_AP_FOUND*, the WIFI SSID was probably set up incorrectly.
 If it says something about timeouts, the WIFI password was probably set up incorrectly.
 Fix by [rebuilding](#build-and-Upload) and redoing the setup with correct WIFI credentials.
-|*Couldn't sync with NTP server.*| Usually there is nothing we can do except retry.
+|*Couldn't sync with NTP server.*| Time synchronization server are unavailable for some reason.
+Usually there is nothing we can do except retry.
 |*Token parse failed*| Token was most likely copy pasted incorrectly or left completely blank.
 Fix by [rebuilding](#build-and-Upload) and redoing the setup with the correct token. |

 ### Runtime Errors